wcushen/blog/content/post/2022-05-service-mesh-reverse-proxy-mtls.md

 We essentially repeat the process to create the client’s key and certificate, and perform the self-signature with the CA created earlier.

-Recall that the **client** in our example will in fact be the NGINX Reverse Proxy that we will create in a moment.
+Recall that the **client** in our example will in fact be the NGINX Reverse Proxy that we will stand up in a moment.

-Let's create this certificate as a wildcard with a Subject Alternative Name (SAN) to cater for our frontend route that we'll access as a concluding step.
+Let's create this certificate as a wildcard with a **Subject Alternative Name (SAN)** to cater for our frontend route that we'll access as a concluding step.

 ```yaml